Arsenaultm90/School/Year 1/Semester 02/LING 1001 - Intro To Linguistics I/Study Guides/Midterm.md

 ---

 **Sound Segments**
+The phonemes that words are made up from.
+(Use IPA)
 Consider: How many sounds are in the following words?
 sit = s / i / t = 3 sound segments
 seat = s / ea / t = 3 sound segments